modxorg/Docs/en/extras/login/login.tutorials/user-profiles.md

 ## Create the Required Pages

 As with the [Basic Setup](extras/login/login.tutorials/login.basic-setup "Login.Basic Setup"), we want to make sure we have the required pages in place before we add in all the Snippets.
-Make sure the following **9** pages exist on your MODx Revo site (1 - 9 are the same as the previous setup, additional pages highlighted in green):
+Make sure the following **9** pages exist on your MODX Revo site (1 - 9 are the same as the previous setup, additional pages highlighted in green):

 - **Login Page (1)** : the page containing your login form
 - **Forgot Password (2)** : the page where users can go when they forgot their password